 Where to eat and drink

 We’re big fans of a picnic and a flask of tea, but sometimes it’s nice to let someone else put the kettle on and provide the calories.
 There are plenty of places to stop for a picnic along the way, from the beach to benches.
-If you can hold off until the end of the walk, Home Farm Beningbrough is a good option.
-We stopped off for a coffee and some big slabs of caramel shortbread, but they also do lunches with children’s choices too.
-It’s a lovely place to stop and refuel after your walk, and maybe plan your next walk!
+If you can hold off until the end of the walk, the cafe at Beningbrough is a good option (Home Farm Cafe in Beningbrough has now closed, which is a shame).
+An admission charge applies, but it’s free for National Trust members and under fives.
+With a tasty selection of homecooked food, drinks and snacks, it’s a lovely place to stop and refuel after your walk, and maybe plan your next one!
 Have a look at our guide to more family walks around York for inspiration.